cite-architecture/ctsvalidator/README.md

     gradle  jettyRunWar

-Point your browser at <http://localhost:8080/ctsvalidator> to suplly the URL of the running CTS implementation you want to test.
+Point your browser at <http://localhost:8080/ctsvalidator> to supply the URL of the running CTS implementation you want to test.

-## Running the test suite automatically ##

-TBA.
-(Not yet implemented.)
-Run

-    gradle -Ptesturl=BASEURL jettyRunWar